Remington

 |

-recommended by famous French violinist Jacques Thibaud and by the evenly
+series were recommended by famous French violinist Jacques Thibaud and

-I urge young violinists to familiarize themselves with the contents
+urge all young violinists to familiarize themselves with the contents

 of this edition.
 Theodore and Alice Pashkus, the renowned violin